mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 >> Baso Zen Master and Setchō are like two facing mirrors; in between there is no image or reflection.

-There is no image, just like a mirror.
+There is no image, just like [two facing mirrors].
 If you see the mirror, immediately [between the] mirror and you, the dualistic world comes up.
 But [if there is] exactly no image and no reflection in the mirror – that means, yesterday I told you, dive into the ocean.
 Simultaneously, the world and you, the ocean and you, all your guts, work simultaneously.
 There is no mirror, no image, no reflection.
 Immediately it’s working.

 That is “Sun Face Buddha, Moon Face Buddha.”
 Engo Zen Master says it that way.
 The moment when you dive into the ocean, you can see the ocean’s guts, and the guts of interdependent co-origination, simultaneously.